Brazilian real: Commemorative banknotes

 In April 2000, in commemoration of the 500th anniversary of the Portuguese arrival on Brazilian shores, the Brazilian Central Bank released a polymer 10 real banknote that circulated along with the other banknotes above.
 The Brazilian Mint printed 250 million of these notes, which at the time accounted for about half of the 10 real banknotes in circulation.

 Second series (2010–present)

 On 3 February 2010, the Central Bank of Brazil announced the new series of the real banknotes which would begin to be released in April 2010.
 The new design added security enhancements in an attempt to reduce counterfeiting.
 The notes have different sizes according to their values to help vision-impaired people.
 The changes were made reflecting the growth of the Brazilian economy and the need for a stronger and safer currency.
 The new banknotes began to enter circulation in December 2010, coexisting with the older ones.
 On 29 July 2020, the Central Bank of Brazil announced the release of the 200 reais banknote.
 It was released into circulation on 2 September 2020.

+Among the security features of the second series is ultraviolet printing in the design, referred to as "fluorescent elements".
+These appear and glow under ultraviolet light.